-- Where to go?
 Pick a campsite where there is room for your children to roam safely and that allows you to relax.
 Avoid campsites too close to rivers, roads or with cliff top views!
 If you are taking you children camping for the first time, pick a campsite you are already familiar with.

 Remember children will probably find that the most exciting part of the trip is the novelty of sleeping in a tent, cooking outside and exploring the campsite.
 Make the most of it, you won't need to cram their days full with other activities to keep them amused.

 Arrive at your campsite early so you have plenty of time to set up.
 Pitching a tent in the dark with kids can be hard work!
 Give the kids some jobs to both help you and keep them amused; passing the tent pegs, assembling the poles and unpacking their sleeping bags.

 Also if possible pitch next to or near a marker of some sort to help your kids locate your tent from a distance e.g. a tree, telephone pole or fly a flag from the top of your tent (scull and cross bones might help avoid any neighbours pitching too close!).

-Bring comfortable, preferably quick drying clothing, fleece jumpers and trousers are brilliant.
-Also a head torch is a really good idea, helps them go to the loo in the dark, is harder for them to drop than a torch and can double up as a Harry Potter/Star Wars prop!
+Bring comfortable, preferably quick drying, clothing, fleece jumpers and trousers are brilliant.
+Also a head torch is a really good idea, helps the kids go to the loo in the dark, is harder for them to drop than a torch and can double up as a Harry Potter/Star Wars prop!

-- Cleaning: Take kids camping and one thing is guaranteed..they will get dirty.
+Take kids camping and one thing is guaranteed..they will get dirty.
 Firstly this is no big deal especially if you are only away for a couple of nights.
 If you are away for longer choose a site with shower facilities.